algorithm-archivists/algorithm-archive/contents/metropolis/metropolis.md

 	<img class="center" src="res/plot_of_P.png" alt="<FIG> Plot of P(x)" style="width:80%"/>
 </p>

 Next, we define our walker's symmetric step generating function.
-As in the Random Walker example, we will use a random number in the interval $$(-1,1)$$
+As in the random walk example, we will use a random number in the interval $$(-1,1)$$

 {% method %}
 {% sample lang="py" %}